APPRENTICE INFORMATION

 Valuable experience working with a professional theatre company:

-The chance to acquire useful public relations and networking skills:
+Useful public relations and networking skills:

-As an OPS Fest apprentice, you will represent the company in a number of different situations.
+Apprentices represent the company in a number of different situations.
 Hands-on experience with company promotion and audience engagement is an important part of the self-sustaining company model.
 Public relations tasks may include distributing information about the company and performances through various media, staffing the concessions & information table for in-person shows, and moderating online chats during live-streamed shows.
 The skills you gain as an OPS Fest ambassador are both unique and applicable to several different employment arenas.

 Unique mentorship for tech-focused apprentices:

--Attend education programs.
-Spring Training begins in April, before auditions, and continues throughout the summer.
-Spring Training is open to the full company and consists of advanced training by professional theatre artists through workshops and scene practice.
-Acting
+-Attend weekly education programs.
+Our Wednesday “Spring Training” begins as the season is cast and continues throughout the summer.
+This critical component of the program ensures that Apprentices continue to develop skills throughout the season.
+Spring Training is open to the full company and consists of advanced workshop training by company members and other professional theatre artists.

--Attend education programs.
-Spring Training begins in April, before auditions, and continues throughout the summer.
-Spring Training is open to the full company and consists of advanced training by professional theatre artists through workshops and scene practice.
-Acting
+-Attend weekly education programs.
+Our Wednesday “Spring Training” begins as the season is cast and continues throughout the summer.
+This critical component of the program ensures that Apprentices continue to develop skills throughout the season.
+Spring Training is open to the full company and consists of advanced workshop training by company members and other professional theatre artists.